martingrm/dai2526/docs/slides/000-presentacion-curso.md

 ## Profesional en Tecnologías de la Información

-- Explain and apply appropriate information technologies and employ appropriate methodologies to help an individual or organization achieve its goals and objectives;
+- Explain and apply appropriate information technologies and employ appropriate methodologies to help an individual or organization achieve its goals and objectives.
-- Function as a user advocate;
+- Function as a user advocate.
-- Manage the information technology resources of an individual or organization;
+- Manage the information technology resources of an individual or organization.

 ## Profesional en Tecnologías de la Información